National Space Club: Formation and history

-Bergaust’s primary goal for the Club was to capture Washington’s attention on the urgency of the Space Race by staging high-profile events similar to those organized by the Air Force Association.
-He envisioned banquets filled with dignitaries, extensive media coverage, military color guards, and a grand spectacle designed to command the focus of political and scientific leaders in Washington.
-Beyond pushing for government action, Bergaust also saw the organization as a platform to honor America’s scientific pioneers—particularly Dr. Robert H. Goddard, whom he regarded as the true hero of spaceflight.
-He believed that by elevating Goddard’s legacy, the organization could foster national pride and propel the country forward in space exploration.
+Bergaust's goal for the club was to draw attention from Washington to the urgency of the Space Race by staging high-profile events similar to those organized by the Air Force Association.
+He wanted banquets with dignitaries, extensive media coverage, military color guards, and other forms of spectacle to command the attention of politicians and scientific leaders.
+Bergaust also saw the organization as a platform to honor American scientific pioneers, especially Dr. Robert H. Goddard.
+He believed that by promoting Goddard's legacy, the organization could foster national pride and encourage the development of American space exploration.